 Nuclear Blasts will emit huge shock waves of pressurized winds for miles around the epicenter of the bomb blast location.
 They can knock buildings off of their foundations while also contaminating the air and water with radioactive debris.

 The light from the nuclear blast can cause permanent blindness when witnessed without averting the eyes.
 The intense heat can be felt for miles around.
 These are all factors that should be clearly communicated to family members, especially to small children.
-Here’s a great video explaining what to do during a nuclear blast:

 Things to Do Before a Nuclear Blast